datacarpentry/image-processing/README.md

 A lesson teaching foundational image processing skills with Python and [scikit-image](https://scikit-image.org/).

-**The lesson is currently under active development and should not be considered stable.** We are aiming for a beta release to the Data Carpentry community before the end of 2021.
+**The lesson is currently under active development and should not be considered stable.
+We are looking or volunteers to host and teach beta pilot workshops now.**

 ## Lesson Content